Biden marks 100 days in office with rally in Georgia

 Republican lawmakers in Congress so far have balked at the price tag of both the “families” plan and infrastructure package.
 Republicans last week unveiled a public works proposal with a much smaller price tag and a narrower definition of infrastructure than Biden’s.
 The price of the Republican proposal came in at $568 billion over five years, compared to the $2.3 trillion that Biden has called for spending over eight years.

-The president also plans to meet with President Jimmy Carter, a fellow Democrat and a close friend who at 96 is the longest-living president.
-First lady Jill Biden will accompany Biden to visit the Carters.
+The president met with President Jimmy Carter, a fellow Democrat and a close friend who at 96 is the longest-living president.
+First lady Jill Biden accompanied Biden to visit the Carters.

-Biden is also expected to meet with Georgia’s two Democratic U.S. senators, Raphael Warnock and Jon Ossoff, whose elections in the Republican-leaning state secured Democrats control of the Senate, and Atlanta Mayor Keisha Lance Bottoms.
+Biden met with Georgia’s two Democratic U.S. senators, Raphael Warnock and Jon Ossoff, whose elections in the Republican-leaning state secured Democrats control of the Senate, and Atlanta Mayor Keisha Lance Bottoms.

 Biden carried Georgia in November’s presidential election, the first Democrat to do so in 28 years.